-Crispy Fried Tofu - Cooking Method
+Crispy Pan Fried Tofu - Cooking Method

 - Choose a block of firm or extra firm, organic, non GMO tofu.

 - Wrap tofu in clean kitchen towel or paper towel and press by stacking a couple cookbooks on top while you are preparing the other recipe ingredients (30 minutes or more).
-For the crispiest tofu, the goal is to extract as much water as possible.
+For the crispiest fried tofu, the goal is to extract as much water as possible.

 - Add oil to a skillet over medium-high heat.
-Once shimmering, add tofu and sear until crispy - flipping to sear the other side.
+Once shimmering, add tofu and sear until crispy - flipping to sear the other sides.
 When golden and crispy, remove to paper towel to drain.

 - Oil-free Frying: heat a non-stick skillet.
 Once hot, add tofu pieces.
 You'll know it's ready when it's golden and crispy on both sides.

 - Pro Tip: when frying tofu without oil, don't rush to flip it.
 Let the water evaporate from the surface and the tofu will release naturally (if it's sticking, it's not ready yet).

 - Seasoning: To bump up the flavor, glaze with BBQ sauce after the first side is seared and flipped.
 This will prevent the sugars in the sauce from burning on the pan.

 - Fried tofu keeps well in the fridge and can be enjoyed all week.

 How to Air Fry Tofu